microsoft/InnerEye-CreateDataset/README.md

 ### Visual Studio

+#### Install

-You need an installation of Visual Studio 2017.
-If you have an existing installation, start the Visual Studio Installer, click on "More...", "Modify"
+You need an installation of [[Visual Studio 2019](https://visualstudio.microsoft.com/vs/older-downloads/#visual-studio-2019-and-other-products)].
+If you have an existing installation, start the Visual Studio Installer, click on "More..." -> "Modify".

 In the "Workloads" section, the following items need to be selected:

 - .NET Development
 - Desktop development with C++
-- Azure Development

 In the "Individual Components" section, make sure the following are ticked:

+- .NET:
+  - .NET 6.0 Runtime
-- .NET Core
+  - .NET Core 3.1 Runtime (Long Term Support)
-- Everything with .Net Framework 4.6.2 (and all higher framework versions for good measure)
+  - Everything with .NET Framework 4.6.2 (and all higher framework versions for good measure)
-- VS++ 2015.3 v140 toolset
+  - .NET SDK
+- Compilers, build tools, and runtimes:
+  - .NET Compiler Platform SDK
+  - C++ 2019 Redistributable Update
+  - MSVC v142 - VS 2019 C++ x64/x86 build tools (Latest)
+  - C++ CMake tools for Windows
+- Debugging and testing:
+  - C++ AddressSanitizer
+  - C++ profiling tools
-- Development actitives: F#
+- Development actitives:
+  - C++ core features
+  - F# language support
+- SDKs, libraries and frameworks:
+  - C++ ATL for latest v142 build tools (x86 & x64)
-- SDK: Windows 10.0.19041.0
+  - Windows 10.0.19041.0

+As well as the above listed componenets, some others may be installed also as part of the selected workloads.

+#### Set Up CreateDataset solution

 Then open the `Source\projects\CreateDataset.sln` solution.